 The St. Mark's Library is located on the second floor of our campus, where it provides students with a warm and engaging space to read, study, research, create, and relax.
 Boasting over 15,000 volumes, the St. Mark's Library is a well-stocked and well-loved place on our campus; St. Mark's students love to read!

 By providing the best collection possible, our librarians aim to foster a lifelong love of books, libraries, and reading.
 Maintaining a multitude of materials that support school curriculum, a culture of diversity, and interdisciplinary units, our library offers quality readers’ advisory and reference services.
 Our librarians share not only a passion for reading, but also a high level of creativity, which allows them to offer special programming to promote a love of reading.
-Our Preschool 2s through 1st Grade Librarian also teaches technology to students in Pre-K through 1st grade, and our 2nd through 8th Grade Librarian is a middle school advisor and leads electives focused on STEM and tinkering in the adjacent Parent Guild Idea Lab.
+Our Seekers through 1st Grade Librarian also teaches technology to students in Pre-K through 1st grade, and our 2nd through 8th Grade Librarian is a middle school advisor and leads electives focused on STEM and tinkering in the adjacent Parent Guild Idea Lab.
 Our librarians believe strongly in the library being a place for information sharing and connection, where students may experience a fearless pursuit of knowledge.
 In addition, the library enjoys a dedicated group of parent volunteers who help to make our library program very successful.

 View age-appropriate reading lists from HAISLN (Houston Area Independent School Library Network), click here.

 The 2X2 Reading List consists of picture book titles chosen by the Texas Library Association and recommended for children, age two to grade two.